estesnr/warCardGame/README.md

 # warCardGame
 Multiplayer card game of the game "War".

-The rules of the game are simple:
+The rules of the game are simple: <br />
   1.)
 Players 1 and 2 can enter alternate Tags. <br/ >
   2.)
 Each player draws a card. <br />
   3.)
 High card wins and gets 2 points. <br />